 - Best Free Things in the Outer Banks Review

-Disclaimer: This page may contain affiliate links where I may earn a small commission at NO extra cost to you if you decide to click a link and make a purchase.
+Disclaimer: This page may contain affiliate links.
+I may earn a small commission at NO cost to you.
 Disclosure

 Getting Around the Outer Banks

 You will definitely need a car when traveling to the Outer Banks.
 I’d even recommend renting a Jeep or truck with 4-wheel drive so you can cruise on the beach!

 There are several ways you can drive directly to the Outer Banks, however, depending on where you are coming from, the quickest way might be to take your car on the ferry.

 Best Free Things to Do in the Outer Banks

 We recently spent a long weekend in the Outer Banks with Marley (our pup) and found tons of free things to do, all of which were dog friendly!